Financial Planning Certificate Program

 DePaul's Financial Planning Certificate Program offers:

-- Exceptional instruction- All courses are taught by professional financial planners with either CFP® certification or other appropriate professional license or designation.
-Our instructors use CFP Board standards as the framework for the courses and add their own exercises, case studies and handouts.
+- Exceptional instruction- All modules are taught by professional financial planners with either CFP® certification or other appropriate professional license or designation.
+Our instructors use CFP Board standards as the framework for the modules and add their own exercises, case studies and handouts.
 This results in courses that combine sound financial planning theory and practical skill development.

-- Convenient locations and scheduling- Courses are offered on a quarterly schedule at DePaul's Loop, O'Hare and Naperville campuses.
-Students can make up missed classes by joining a class session at another campus.
+- Convenient location and scheduling- Modules are offered on a quarterly schedule at DePaul's Loop campus located in the heart of downtown Chicago.
 Classes are offered on weeknights to accommodate working students and online for students who seek maximum flexibility.